omar-florez/scratch_mlp/docs/index.md

 At this point these operations only compute a **general linear system** and don’t have the capacity to model non-linear interactions.
 This changes when we stack one more layer, adding depth to this modular structure.
 The deeper the network, the more subtle non-linear interactions we can learn, which may explain in part the rise of deep neural models.

+## Why should I read this?
+**Because debugging machine learning models is a complex task**.
+By experience, mathematical models don't work as expected the first try.
+They may give you low accuracy for new data, spending long training time or too much memory, return a large number of false negatives or NaN predictions, etc. Let me show some cases:

+ - If it **takes so much time to train**, it is maybe be a good idea to increase the size of a minibatch to reduce the variance in the examples and thus to help the algorithm to converge
+ - **NaN predictions** often indicate that the algorithm received small gradients the negative exponential of the Sigmoid activation 1.0/(1.0+np.exp(-WX)) produces memory overflow.

+>If you understand the internal parts of a neural network, you will quickly know **what to change first** when things don't work and define an strategy to **test invariants** and **expected behaviors** that you know are part the algorithm.
+This will also be helpful when you want to **create new capabilities that are not currently implemented in the ML library** you are using.

 ## Concrete Example: Learning the XOR Function